GoogleChrome/developer.chrome.com/site/en/docs/webstore/images/index.md

 ## Extension icon {: #icons }

-You must provide a 128x128-pixel extension icon image in the [ZIP file of your extension][5].
+You must provide a 128x128-pixel extension icon image in the [ZIP file of your extension][zip-file].
 Some requirements for the image:

 - The actual icon size should be **96x96** (for square icons); an additional 16 pixels per side should be transparent padding, adding up to 128x128 total image size.
-For details, see [Icon size][6].
+For details, see [Icon size][icon-size].
 - The image must be in PNG format.
 - The image should work well on both light and dark backgrounds.